 - Example: The bank cancels $100,000 of your debt, but you own a $10,000 car free and clear; therefore, $10,000 is still considered taxable COD income; the remaining $90,000 is considered nontaxable income because of your insolvency.

 - the canceled debt was a gift or an inheritance from a friend or relative; however, there is an irrebuttable presumption that debt canceled by a commercial lender is not a gift;

-- or, if a secured debt is canceled by the repossession of the security, and if the fair market value (FMV) of the foreclosed or repossessed property is greater than the canceled debt, then the debt would be paid by its sale.
-If the canceled debt is greater than the FMV of the security, then:
+- or, if a secured debt is canceled by the repossession of the security, and if the fair market value (FMV) of the foreclosed or repossessed property exceeds the canceled debt, then the debt would be paid by its sale.
+If the canceled debt exceeds the FMV of the security, then: